US charges Hamas leader with terrorism over October 7 attack – DW – 09/03/2024

 The United States has charged Hamas leader Yahya Sinwar and other militants over last year's October 7 terrorist attack in Israel.

-Six individuals were charged with "conspiracy to provide material support for acts of terrorism resulting in death" along with six other counts.
+Six individuals were charged with "conspiracy to provide material support for acts of terrorism resulting in death," conspiracy to murder US nationals, and five other counts.

 "The charges unsealed today are just one part of our effort to target every aspect of Hamas' operations," Attorney General Merrick Garland said in a statement.